cheery/lever/README.md

     STRATEGY: Make the MVP documentation for Lever.
     TACTIC: Provide a detailed plan for lever learners. restricts release of 0.9.0
+    STRATEGY: Provide basic utilities for Lever
+        restricts release of 0.9.0
+    TACTIC: Provide 're' -library
+    TACTIC: Provide some sockets and http handling.

 Long term mission of Lever is to prove the large scale viability of dynamic languages, and to evolve to remain as an always fresh programming environment.